 In the course of our discovery, preclinical testing and clinical trials, we rely on third parties, including universities, investigators and clinical research organizations, to perform critical services for us.
 For example, we rely on third parties to conduct our clinical trials and many of our preclinical studies.
 Clinical research organizations and investigators are responsible for many aspects of the trials, including finding and enrolling patients for testing and administering the trials.
 Although we rely on these third parties to conduct our clinical trials, we are responsible for ensuring that each of our clinical trials is conducted in accordance with its investigational plan and protocol.
-Moreover, the FDA and foreign regulatory authorities require us to comply with regulations and standards, commonly referred to as good clinical practices, or GCPs, for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate and that the trial subjects are adequately informed of the potential risks of participating in clinical trials.
+Moreover, the FDA and foreign regulatory authorities require us to comply with regulations and stan dards, commonly referred to as good clinical practices, or GCPs, for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate and that the trial subjects are adequately informed of the potential risks of participating in clinical trials.
 Our reliance on third parties does not relieve us of these responsibilities and requirements.
 These third parties may not be available when we need them or, if they are available, may not comply with all regulatory and contractual requirements or may not otherwise perform their services in a timely or acceptable manner, and we may need to enter into new arrangements with alternative third parties and our clinical trials may be extended, delayed or terminated.
 These independent third parties may also have relationships with other commercial entities, some of which may compete with us.
-In addition, if such third parties fail to perform their obligations in compliance with our clinical trial protocols, our clinical trials may not meet regulatory requirements or may need to be repeated.
-As a result of our dependence on third parties, we may face delays or failures outside of our direct control.
-These risks also apply to the development activities of our collaborators, and we do not control our collaborators' research and development, clinical trials or regulatory activities.
-We do not expect any drugs resulting from our collaborators' research and development efforts to be commercially available for many years, if ever.
+In addition, if such third parties fail to perform their obligations in compliance with our clinical trials protocols, our clinical trials may not meet regulatory requirements or may need to be repeated.
+As a result of our dependence on third parties, we may face delays or failures outside of our direct control